-Murmison was expelled from the Faith for performing the marriage of incest between Aegon and Rhaena, and was later torn apart by smallfolk in a litter two weeks after he performed the ceremony.
+Murmison was expelled from the Faith for performing the incestuous marriage of between Aegon and Rhaena, and was later torn apart by a group of Poor Fellows in a litter two weeks after he performed the ceremony.
 The Faith Militant uprising had begun.

 A Storm of Swords

 On Dragonstone Davos Seaworth, who is now King Stannis Baratheon's Hand, thinks that he has risen too high, due to his humble origins.
 Davos tells Maester Pylos that a King's Hand should be a highborn lord, someone wise and learned, a battle commander or a great knight.
 Maester Pylos reminds Davos Seaworth of several Hand of the Kings that had those very qualities, and yet failed at the office, Murmison was among those mentioned.